mwaykole/vdiff/docs/dev-doc/index.md

     API -->|"Response: 'Hi there!'"| APP
 ```

-### What makes vdiff special?
+### What makes dfastllm special?

-vdiff is designed for **Diffusion Language Models** - a new type of AI that generates text differently than traditional models.
+dfastllm is designed for **Diffusion Language Models** - a new type of AI that generates text differently than traditional models.

 ```mermaid
 flowchart TB